ruchi961/stable-diffusion-finetuining-pipeline/README.md

    #### Why less better/more better (possible reason):
    may be because of dropout 0.5 than 0 on unet attention layers it was able to learn properly, especially cases where style was to be adpated for human being personalities

+# conclusion:
+more optimization techniques and approaches could be tried with experiments or this as well could be extended but this is what I tried for problem statment with more time and research papers and idea more could be tried out